Night work on the Rambla of Figueres

-Harald V. Bergander, born 1944 in Breslau/Silesia, spent childhood and youth in Lower Saxony and Baden-Wuerttemberg.
-Served an apprenticeship as a bookseller.
-Lived and worked in Hanover, Munich, Vienna, Lausanne, Madrid, from 1973 as a translator (German, Spanish, French) in Las Palmas of Grand Canary and Ibiza.
-Since 1990 settled in Salzburg (Austria) and Catalonia.
-Has been happily married – without children – since 1972.
-Takes great pleasure in creating stories as well as occasionally piecing together electronic devices, even though both activities are more or less of no avail.
-Loves his wife, drinks red wine, is a pipe smoker, plays chess and speaks preferably with horses and cats.
+Harald V. Bergander, born 1944 in Breslau/Silesia, spent his childhood and youth in Lower Saxony and Baden-Württemberg.
+Completed an apprenticeship as a bookseller.
+Lived and worked in Hanover, Munich, Vienna, Lausanne, Madrid, from 1973 as a translator (German, Spanish, French) in Las Palmas on the Canary Islands and in Eivissa (Balearic Islands).
+Since 1990 resident in Salzburg (Austria) and Catalonia.
+Happily married to the same woman – without children – since 1972.
+Takes great pleasure in making up stories and occasionally assembling electronic devices, even if both are more or less pointless.
+Loves his wife, drinks red wine, is a pipe smoker, plays chess and appreciates long conversations with horses and cats.

-Apart from his full time job the author writes novels.
-In spite of intensive and positive contacts with publishers and agencies none of the manuscripts found the way into the market.
+In addition to his main job, the author has been writing novels for forty years.
+Despite intensive and positive contacts with publishers and agencies, none of the manuscripts have found their way onto the market.

-The appearance of electronic media has introduced new possibilities to printing technique.
-The high-quality variant of the Books on Demand principle presents itself as an equivalent option to the classical editing in purely commercial publishing companies.
+The advent of electronic media has opened up new possibilities for print technology.
+The high-quality variant of the books-on-demand principle presents itself as an equivalent option to classic editing in purely commercial publishing houses.